-The CSDE will determine eligibility for the two-year period from July 1, 2012, through June 30, 2014.
-Determination of eligibility does not ensure funding, since the award of funds is issued annually and contingent upon annual appropriations by the Connecticut General Assembly.
-Eligibility means that the application process will be streamlined for districts that have received a previous grant and are applying for a second consecutive year of funding.
-Therefore, a PMHP grant recipient may submit a streamlined application every other year.
-The two-year cycle commenced during the 2011-12 fiscal year.
-All districts that received a PMHP grant, and who are reapplying for funding for the 2012-13 fiscal year, may submit a streamlined application.
-The streamlined application process requires the applicant to submit (1) a new budget submission, and (2) a description of any proposed changes in the program.
+The CSDE will determine eligibility for the two-year period from July 1, 2013, through June 30, 2015.
+Determination of eligibility does not ensure funding for a two-year period, since the award of funds is issued annually and contingent upon annual appropriations by the Connecticut General Assembly.
+A PMHP grant recipient may submit a streamlined application every other year.
+When applying for a second consecutive year of funding, only a streamlined application should be submitted.
+The streamlined application process requires the applicant to submit (1) a new budget and (2) a description of any proposed changes in the program.
+All PMHP grant recipients that submitted a streamlined application last year (2012-13) and are applying for funding for the 2013-14 fiscal year must submit a full application.

-In rating and ranking applications submitted by school districts, special consideration will be given to applications from: (a) school districts designated by Section 10-266p of the C.G.S. as "priority school districts;" (b) districts that develop innovative parent involvement strategies; and (c) districts that indicate how this mental health program will effectively interface with other early intervention programs.
+In rating and ranking applications submitted by school districts, special consideration will be given to applications from: (a) school districts designated by Section 10-266p of the C.G.S. as "priority school districts;" (b) districts that develop innovative parent involvement strategies; and (c) districts that indicate how this mental health program will effectively interface with other early intervention programs and first time applicants.
 Please see Proposal Evaluation Instruments (Appendix G) for scoring rubric.

-If technical questions arise that prevent final selection on the basis of application review, finalists will be contacted by the Chief of the Bureau of Health/Nutrition, Family Services and Adult Education and/or bureau staff.
+If technical questions arise that prevent final selection on the basis of application review, finalists will be contacted by John Frassinelli, Chief, Bureau of Health/Nutrition, Family Services and Adult Education and/or bureau staff.